narender-sara/neuring/_pages/involved.md

 ## Get Involved

 <div class="jumbotron">
-  <h3>Avenues for Collaboration</h3>
+  <h3>Avenues for Collaboration - Research Collaborations:</h3>
+  - <strong>Submission:</strong>
-  <strong>Submission:</strong> Idea for research?
-Please submit a brief paragraph with the following details: Investigator, email, institution, title, brief synopsis detailing proposed participants, data sources and analyses.
+    Have an idea for research?
+Submit a brief paragraph including the following details:
+    - Investigator name
+    - Email address
+    - Institution
+    - Title and brief synopsis of the project (1 paragraph)
+    - Proposed participants, data sources, and analyses

+  - <strong>Next steps:</strong>
-  <strong>Next steps:</strong> The advisory committee meets monthly to review these data requests, meet formally with submitting investigator to propose best strategy, and pool interested centers to expedite collaborations.
+    The advisory committee meets monthly to review these data requests, meet formally with submitting investigator to propose best strategy, and pool interested centers to expedite collaborations.

+  Learning and Dissemination
+  - Ongoing participation in Conferences THROUGH WOMEN’S NEUROLOGY TRAINING CURRICULUM
+  - JOINT PROJECTS ACROSS DISCIPLINES TO PROMOTE WOMEN’S NEUROLOGY AS A DISTINCT SUBSEPECIALITY (BOSTON, UCSF, PITT, ETC)

 </div>

 <br>